Adapted from Culinary Institute of American – IA Healthy Cooking cookbook Dover Point Gourmet-Private Chefs – Chef Peter Witt

 A great alternative to Quaker Oats and Steel Cut Oats the spices add a new dimension to hot cereal without adding calories.

 Portion information: 3 1/4 ounces or 90 grams

 Steel cut oats, scotch oats or irish oatmeal are all names for groats that have been cut into 2-3 pieces and not rolled.
 They take longer to cook than rolled oats and have a chewy texture.

 Use a variety of dried fruits such as cherries, blueberries, currants, cranberries, apricots, dates, figs, raisins, or prunes

 1 cup Old World Cereal, Old World Cereal from Blue Bird Grain Farms – See Notes for using Steel Cut Oats 1/8 teaspoon kosher salt

 1/2 cup fruit, see notes dried fruits

 4 ounces walnuts, chopped

-Bring the milk or water to a boil in a medium sauce pan.
-Gradually add the old world cereal, stirring contantly.
+Bring the milk or water to a boil in a medium saucepan.
+Gradually add the old world cereal, stirring constantly.
 Simmer them, stirring frequently, until thickened, about 15- 20 minutes, depending on how hot the boiling water is to start the process.
-Stir the salt, fruits, cinnamon/vanilla extract into the cereal and simmer until the cereall has absorbed the liquid up to an additional 10 minutes.
+Stir the salt, fruits, cinnamon/vanilla extract into the cereal and simmer until the cereal has absorbed the liquid up to an additional 10 minutes.

-Serve in heated bowls and drizle 3/4 teaspoon of honey on each portion and add 1 ounce of walnuts to each bowl.
+Serve in heated bowls and drizzle 3/4 teaspoon of honey on each portion and add 1 ounce of walnuts to each bowl.